EladxR/EladxR/README.md

 ### Hi there 👋
-My name is Elad and I'm a student at Tel Aviv University, finished second year.
+My name is Elad and I'm a student at Tel Aviv University, third year.

-I'm Looking for a student position

 My projects: